Positional Encoder Graph Quantile Neural Networks for Geographic Data: Introduction

-Methods based on quantile regression are an alternative approach to probabilistic forecasting making rapid progress in recent years. \citet{si2022} introduced a novel architecture for estimating generic quantiles of a conditional distribution, proposing a set of objective functions that lead to enhancements in density estimation tasks.
-In one dimension, this method produces quantile function regression and cumulative distribution function regression. \citet{kuleshov2022} argue that the method of \citet{si2022} is inefficient with high-dimensional predictors.
+Methods based on quantile regression are an alternative approach to probabilistic forecasting making rapid progress in recent years. \citet{Tagasovska2019} introduced the Simultaneous Quantile Regression (SQR) loss function that we use in our formulation. \citet{si2022} proposed a novel architecture for estimating generic quantiles of a conditional distribution.
+In one dimension, this method produces a quantile function regression $\hat{q}(\tau)|\bm{x}$ that estimates the $\tau$-th quantile of the predictive distribution of the target variable given a feature vector $\bm{x}$. \citet{kuleshov2022} argue that the method of \citet{si2022} is inefficient with high-dimensional predictors.
 To address this, they modify the original formulation to incorporate a post hoc recalibration procedure whereby an auxiliary model recalibrates the predictions of a trained model.
 The first model outputs features, usually summary statistics like quantiles, representing a low-dimensional view of the conditional distribution.
 The auxiliary model, the recalibrator, uses these features as input to produce calibrated predictions using Si {\it et al.}'s quantile function regression framework.
 The main drawback is that it requires training two separate models, each needing its own training set.